mysociety/message-manager/README.md

 to `app/webroot` and things will work.
 If you do change the structure, you'll need to update `app/webroot/index.php` to find the Cake system installation.

+There's an `.htaccess` file in `app/webroot` which is ready-to-use, but if you're *not* running under under CGI/fastCGI, you may want to comment out the Authorization rewrite rule.

 You should be able see a Cake diagnostics page at `http://your_domain/pages/diagnostics`